Tosif145/Ecommerce-Api/README.md

 # 3. Test Driven Development
 ### This techninque is used to ensure that all functionality of the code working properly.
-* There many TDD tools like Jest, Mocha and Chai, AVA , Cypress etc.
+* There are many TDD tools like Jest, Mocha and Chai, AVA , Cypress etc.
 * We are using Cypress.
 #### Cypress Installation